Bootstraping Clustering of Gaussians for View-consistent 3D Scene Understanding: Introduction

 However, over-reliance on 2D supervision imposes certain limitations that hinder 3DGS to represent 3D scenes efficiently and accurately.
 Firstly, previous methods require complex data preprocessing, particularly the generation of SAM-based pseudo masks \cite{liao2024clip-gs,qin2023langsplat,ye2023gaussian,silva2024contrastive}, which is often cumbersome and time-consuming.
 Secondly, when processing multi-view images, 2D foundational models \cite{CLIP,li2022language} struggle to maintain consistent object identities and semantics across different views.
 This lack of view-consistent 2D supervision limits 3DGS to capture accurate semantics across multiple perspectives, thus restricting its accuracy not only in novel-view segmentation but also in tasks like interactive object selection or object perception in 3D space.
 Recent advances have attempted to address these issues by utilizing either predefined 2D view-consistent identity labels \cite{ye2023gaussian} or 3D self-training loss \cite{silva2024contrastive,liao2024clip-gs}.
 However, these approaches remain constrained by complex data preparation and are sensitive to the quality of preprocessing outcomes.

-To resolve these challenges, we present \textbf{\textit{FreeGS}}, an unsupervised 3DGS framework for view-consistent 3D scene understanding.
+To resolve these challenges, we present \textbf{\textit{FreeGS}}, an unsupervised 3DGS framework for view-consistent 3D scene understanding that uses only raw images as input, without requiring any labels.
 The core of \textbf{\textit{FreeGS}} is the IDentity-coupled Semantic Field (IDSF), which holds both semantic embeddings and view-consistent instance indices for each Gaussian.
 With only multi-view images as input, we optimize IDSF through a bootstrapping process that alternates between the Union-space 3D Gaussian Clustering phase and the Multi-level 2D Semantic Distillation phase.
 In the 3D clustering step, semantic information collaborates with the intrinsic properties of Gaussians (e.g., geometry and appearance) to extract unsupervised instances coherently.
 In the 2D distillation step, the extracted 3D instance indices help to constrain the correspondence of multi-view images to learn view-consistent semantic embeddings.
 Consequently, semantics and view-consistent instances are optimized complementarily in a self-bootstrapped manner.
 However, the 3D semantics in IDSF are still indirectly injected from the 2D plane, which may lead to optimization difficulty incurred by the rendering process of 3DGS.
 To address this, we further introduce a joint contrastive loss to bridge the 2D-3D discrepancy and boost the learning efficacy.

 Integrating these components, our method achieves an efficient and compact framework for view-consistent 3D scene understanding.
 As shown in Fig. \ref{fig:teaser}, our \textbf{\textit{FreeGS}} supports various tasks such as novel-view semantic segmentation, interactive object selection, and 3D object detection.
-In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{\textit{FreeGS}}, which leverages the Identity-coupled Semantic Field to explicitly encode both semantics and instance identities for Gaussians. \item We propose a bootstrapping strategy to effectively optimize the Identity-coupled Semantic Field without accessing any labels. \item Without complex data preprocessing, our \textbf{\textit{FreeGS}} performs comparably to or better than state-of-the-art methods in open-vocabulary 3D scene understanding. \end{itemize}
+In summary, our contributions are as follows: \begin{itemize} \item We propose \textbf{\textit{FreeGS}}, which leverages the IDentity-coupled Semantic Field to explicitly encode both semantics and instance identities for Gaussians. \item We propose a bootstrapping strategy to effectively optimize the IDentity-coupled Semantic Field without accessing any labels. \item Without complex data preprocessing, our \textbf{\textit{FreeGS}} performs comparably to or better than state-of-the-art methods in open-vocabulary 3D scene understanding. \end{itemize}